Contacts and Referrals

 - Decisions taken (clearly timed, dated and signed).

-Contacts to Children's Services outside normal Customer Service Centre hours (08.00 - 20-00 Monday - Friday & 09.00 - 16.00 Saturday) are diverted to the Safeguarding Out of Hours Service.
+Contacts to Children's Services outside normal Customer Service Centre hours (08.30 - 17-30 Monday - Friday) are diverted to the Safeguarding Out of Hours Service.
+Call 0300 123 4043 for urgent out of hours safeguarding support.

 Members of the public may prefer not to give their name to Children's Services or the NSPCC.
 Anonymous referrals from members of the public must be fully recorded and investigated thoroughly as possible by Children's Services.

 If the referrer does not wish for their identity to be revealed, this will be recorded.
-Where possible, staff will respect a referrer's request for anonymity; however there are limitations to confidentiality in certain circumstances, for example, where her/his identity may have to be given e.g. to a court.
+Where possible, staff will respect a referrer's request for anonymity.
+However there are limitations to confidentiality in certain circumstances, for example, where their identity may have to be given e.g. to a court.
 This will always be explained to the referrer.

 Professional referrals cannot be anonymous and should be made in the knowledge that during the course of enquiries it will be made clear which agency has originated the contact.